v. Shanghai

 Entering the Palace.

-There was lots to see in this museum.
+There was a lot to see in this museum.
 Not all of it is English-speaker friendly, but many exhibits do come with multi-lingual placards.
 It's worth a tour, especially if you have a few hours to kill before you can check into your hotel room...

 A Propaganda piece, in French.